auth0/docs/articles/connections/enterprise/adfs.md

     - customize-connections
     - add-idp
 ---
-# Connect Your Application to Microsoft AD FS
+# Connect Your Application to Microsoft ADFS

-You will need to provide the following information to your Active Directory Federation Services (AD FS) administrator:
+You will need to provide the following information to your Active Directory Federation Services (ADFS) administrator:

 * Realm Identifier: `urn:auth0:${account.tenant}`
 * Endpoint: `https://${account.namespace}/login/callback` or `https://<YOUR CUSTOM DOMAIN>/login/callback`, if you are usinga  [custom domain](/custom-domains).

 ::: panel Federation Metadata
-The Federation Metadata file contains information about the AD FS server's certificates.
-If the Federation Metadata endpoint (`/FederationMetadata/2007-06/FederationMetadata.xml`) is enabled in AD FS, Auth0 can periodically (once a day) look for changes in the configuration, like a new signing certificate added to prepare for a rollover.
+The Federation Metadata file contains information about the ADFS server's certificates.
+If the Federation Metadata endpoint (`/FederationMetadata/2007-06/FederationMetadata.xml`) is enabled in ADFS, Auth0 can periodically (once a day) look for changes in the configuration, like a new signing certificate added to prepare for a rollover.
 Because of this, enabling the Federation Metadata endpoint is preferred to providing a standalone metadata file.
 If you provide a standalone metadata file, we will notify you via email when the certificates are close to their expiration date.
 :::

 ## Scripted setup